 ANDREW LIU: (Through translator) Traditionally, Republicans are focused on the economy and are more pragmatic.
 When it comes to U.S.-China relations, they attach more importance to trade.

 LANGFITT: In the end, everybody seemed to enjoy the debate.
 They especially liked seeing ordinary citizens question the people who want to lead them about the most pressing issues of the day.
 It's something they all said they wished they could do here in China.

 Frank Langfitt, NPR News, Shanghai.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.